ChildOfAnAndroid/babyLLM/readmeactuallyprobablydont.txt

+BabyLLM first converts its input into tokens, and then converts those tokens into an embedding layer.

 NEURON LAYER is meant to be outputting a single number for each input token, iterated by numNeurons
     - Each neuron has a dimension of 32, meaning that it has 32 numbers